-- Student who want to postpone their studies due to various reasons should do the following: - 3.17.1 A student may, in extenuating circumstances approved by DVCAA, postpone examinations or studies. - 3.17.2 The student shall report the matter in writing to the DVCAA through the Dean of students and respective Deans. - 3.17.3 Unless under extenuating circumstances no postponement of examination shall be entertained in less than two weeks before the commencement of examinations.
+Student who want to postpone their studies due to various reasons should do the following:

+- 3.17.1 A student may, in extenuating circumstances approved by DVCAA, postpone examinations or studies. - 3.17.2 The student shall report the matter in writing to the DVCAA through the Dean of students and respective Deans. - 3.17.3 Unless under extenuating circumstances no postponement of examination shall be entertained in less than two weeks before the commencement of examinations. - 4.2.2 If a student fails the special examination, no supplementary examination shall be issued instead the course shall be carried- over.